 - a.
 The whole fee for a wedding or funeral (church or crematorium) service should be paid directly to the PCC.
-Two-thirds of the DBF fee will then be returned to the ordained minister (PTO) who took the service, plus travelling expenses.
+Two-thirds of the DBF fee will then be returned to the ordained minister (PTO) who took the service (if retired stipendiary), plus travelling expenses.
+For retired NSMs the same applies but for funerals (church or crematorium) only.
 The remaining third will be paid to the DBF. - b.
 Travel expenses should be paid in all cases to those who conduct a funeral or a wedding on behalf of a parish.